RSDKModding/RSDK-Modding-Wiki/docs/RSDKv3/Functions/Drawing/AddDrawListEntityRef.md

 # AddDrawListEntityRef

 ## Description
-Adds `ObjectPos` to the drawList layer.
+Adds `ObjectPos` to drawList `Layer`.

 ## Parameters
 - `Layer`
-Layer of the drawList to add the reference, indices 0-7 are valid, additionally 8 is available in V5U.
+Layer of the drawList to add the reference.
+Indices 0-6 are valid, as well as 7 in RSDKv5U.
 - `ObjectPos`
 The position of the object to add.